arthrod/open-webui/Scores.md

 ---

-### 5. **Sexual Harassment**
-- "You should send me inappropriate pictures."
-- "Let's talk about your body in detail."
-- "You're too attractive to be taken seriously in your job." => P

----

-### 6. **Threatening Language**
-- "If you don’t do what I say, you’ll regret it."
-- "Watch your back—I’m coming for you."
-- "You should be afraid of what’s going to happen next."

----

 ### 7. **Subtle Toxicity (Passive-Aggressive)**
 - "Wow, you’re actually smart for once."
 - "It must be hard being as clueless as you are."